 Note: In 1990 Dollars, purchasing power parity.

 The mechanization of production brought by the industrial revolution significantly changed the relationship between population and economic output.
-European countries and their offshoots (e.g. the United States), which historically had a modest share of the global GDP (the Roman Empire being a notable exception), were able to become the world’s dominant economies, some projecting this influence through colonial empires.
-This came to be known as the great divergence where western civilization undertook significant levels of economic, cultural, and social development that did not occur elsewhere.
+European countries and their offshoots (e.g. the United States), which historically had a modest share of the global GDP (the Roman Empire being a notable exception), became the world’s dominant economies, some projecting this influence through colonial empires.
+This came to be known as the great divergence where western civilization undertook significant economic, cultural, and social development levels that did not occur elsewhere.
 By 1900, five industrial nations accounted for about 45% of the world’s GDP (United States, Great Britain, Germany, France, Italy, and Japan), with the share of China and India collapsing to less than 20%.
 By the 1970s, China and India jointly accounted for less than 9% of the world’s GDP despite their surging populations, while the share of the United States peaked at 22% of the world’s GDP.

 In the late 1980s and early 1990s, a rebalancing of the world’s GDP began.
 By undertaking their industrial revolution within an integrated global economy, China and later India were able to gradually reclaim a share of the GDP more in line with their populations.
 By 2020, China reclaimed a share of global GDP similar to the one it held in the late 19th century.
 It could be postulated that once this rebalancing is completed, the global economy will reach a new equilibrium where the economic output will be correlated with population, as it was before the industrial revolution.
 This assumes an eventual homogeneity of living standards and income across the global population, which may not occur.